Resources

 What reference documents are required for the Study Tour and what information should it cover?

-Applicants require three written references, including two academic references and a personal reference.
-Referees should forward references directly to the Scholarships team at scholarships@aurorafoundation.com.au.
-References should outline and address the below:
+Applicants are required to provide three written references, including either two academic references or one academic and one professional reference, along with a personal reference.
+Reference letters should either be uploaded with your application or sent directly to the Study Tour Team at studytour@aurorafoundation.com.au.
+Written References should clearly address the following points:

 What is the selection process for the Study Tour?